Skip to content

-- When vendors are approved to sell at the market they are approved with a specific product mix.
+- When vendors are approved to sell at the market, they are approved with a specific product mix.
 If the product mix expands, the vendor will need approval of new items in advance of selling them.

 - Vendors selling processed foods need to follow all current State of Wisconsin rules and regulations.
-Not all ingredients need to be grown by the seller.

 - Vendor booths are to be well maintained.
 Each vendor is responsible for cleaning up his or her own booth area and disposing of organic matter.
 General trash can be placed in containers provided and will be picked up by the City of Monona.